Compositional Style and Meditation on

 Each wave moves thematically from outer to inner perspectives like the Goethean archetypal plant.
 When the group can see all of the symmetries and interconnections of the catchwords on the white board in diagram form, it has attained the stage that George called walking through the garden.
 If you can close your eyes and still see in your mind’s eye where each idea stands in relation to the others and move through each wave with ease, you are ready for the meditation.
 It is at this point where you can recall all 19 paragraphs without notes (minimal notes) that you are practicing organic thinking.
 Here Steiner’s provocation makes sense: “one must become master of the idea, or fall into its servitude.”

 This meditation is powerful and opens the chakra of the heart and is the reason Steiner called it “heart thinking.”
 Is your branch lacking in love, this is a great way to get members to open up.
 Practicing the O’Neilian way by retelling a whole chapter of the Philosophy of Freedom is similar to an acting class, or ritual of organic thinking.
 Each chapter is like musical scale that must be experience in body, thought, and feeling.
 It requires awareness and will forces.
 Because the group sticks with a chapter for several weeks, new members can be prepared to become anthroposophical group leaders and lecturers who really know the ideas of the text and the new thinking behind each chapter, paragraph, and eventually sentence.
 The local branch would be a training facility for new thinking, three-folding, and spiritual development, a practice which is widespread in the Theosophical Society but completely absent from the branch and youth group of the Anthroposophical Society.
-This in no bridge between generations because branch life provides no skill training or mentorship.
+There is no bridge between generations because branch life provides no skill training or mentorship.
 When George was around things were different.

 Third Aspect: The third step according to George and Florin is applying Steiner’s organic forms to everyday life situations.
 Try to write short notes, essays, or lists according to the levels of the organic thinking.[v]
 Tell a story in organic form.
 Plan your lessons for school with a clear build up of what? how? why?
 Afterall Steiner gave a three-fold lesson plan, and now you can make a New Waldorf lesson plan consisting of a 4-fold, 7-fold, or 2-fold plan if you learn the scales of the new thinking in the Philosophy of Freedom.[vi]
 The branch meeting agenda could also be organized according to physical, etheric, astral and ego parts of the meeting.
 This may be a giant leap for most, but O’Neil’s approach leads there quickly.
 By applying the forms of the Philosophy of Freedom, a new level of mastery is attained.